I help niche artists, producers, and beatmakers improve their songs.

 Q: What's the biggest misconception about what you do?

-A: I manage productions, not careers or promotional campaigns.
-I work remotely on productions and help to develop talent in the studio environment that's necessary to achieve the best possible outcome for the particular project I'm hired to manage.
+A: The type of management I do.
+I manage productions, not careers or promotional campaigns.
+I work remotely on productions and help to develop talent in the studio environment that's necessary to achieve the best possible outcome for the particular project I'm consulting on or hired to manage.

 Q: What's your strongest skill?